4 Ways to Use Flash Fill in Excel to Extract, Combine, Clean or Format Data

 Do you want to learn more about Excel?
 Check out our virtual classroom or live classroom Excel courses >

-1. Using Flash Fill with a keyboard shortcut
+1. Flash Fill with a keyboard shortcut

 To use Flash Fill with a keyboard shortcut:

-2. Enter the value you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
+2. Enter the example you want to extract, combine, clean or format (such as the first name from a cell in the same row in a column to the left).
 Flash Fill is case sensitive so enter the data in the desired case.

 3. Press Enter.